breath-of-the-breeze/feynman-lectures-on-physics/volume_1/chapter_2_basic_physics.md

 ## 2-2.
 Physics Before 1920
 - [ ] Do an experiment to deduce the following laws: a. charges makes a field and b. charges in fields have forces on them and move.

+## 2-3.
+Quantum Physics
+> To give an example of how wrong classical physics is, there is a rule in quantum mechanics that says that one cannot know both where something is and how fast it is moving